St Andrew the Apostle Greek Orthodox School Equality information

 1 Contextual information

 We are also aware that there may be children in our school community who question their gender identity and may express their gender identity in a way that does not conform to stereotypical norms or the sex they were born as.
 We are also aware that children in our school may grow up to be lesbian, gay or bisexual.
-We also know that our staff and parents and carers are represented across all of the protected groups.
+We also know that our staff and parents and carers are represented across all of the groups with protected characteristics.

 2 Fostering good relations information